jmr245/Hash4Me/README.md

 5. Create a pull request.
 ## License
 This project is licensed under the [MIT License](LICENSE)
+## Plans
+Hash4Me is an ongoing project, meaning I, and anyone who wishes to contribute, will be making changes and actively updating the program as I plan to add new features and make existing features more efficient and robust.
+Stay tuned!
 ## Shoutout
 Huge shoutout to www.geeksforgeeks.org for being an amazing resource and reference for this project and for learning Python in general.